Learn how to remove carpet from stairs. Removing carpet is necessary before you can stain and paint your stairs.

 - Carpet is held in place with staples and carpet tacks.
 Ours had carpet tacks on the treads and risers near where the risers meet the treads.
 The staples were all over the place.

 - Protect your hands from the tack strips and staples with gloves.
-I’m not normally a fan or gloves, but it’s absolutely necessary for this job.
+I’m not normally a fan or gloves, but they are absolutely necessary for this job.

-- If you have dust allergies, as mask is probably a good precaution as well.
+- If you have dust allergies, a mask is probably a good precaution as well.
 I was wheezing after this.

 - Clear the space to have adequate room.
 I thought I just needed a little bit of space, but in reality, I needed about 3-4 feet around the sides of the stairs, too.

 - Find a good place to start removing carpet from stairs.
 I started at the bottom corner of the stairs by using a crowbar to pry the carpet away from the tack strip.